joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>App architecture - Model, View, Controller (MVC)</summary>
-<p>Understand how to use MVC pattern to design an iOS app.
+<p>We expect fellows to understand how to use MVC pattern to design an iOS app.
 Understand that MVC is a very common app architecture but there are other options used by the industry, e.g MVVM.
 MVC is heavily used by Apple.

 Components of MVC:
 </p>